trevorwslee/AWeatherClock/README.md

 As mentioned previously, in addition to flashing of the screen, in case of audible alarm sound can be generated with buzzer / speaker / audio module (ES8311 for ESP32), alarm-specific selection will be available
 - `Beep` sound -- with buzzer / speaker / audio module
-- Melody `Amazing Grace` (for ESP32) -- similar to what described by the YouTube video [Raspberry Pi Pico playing song melody tones, with DumbDisplay control and keyboard input](https://www.youtube.com/watch?v=l-HrsJXIwBY)
+- Melody `Amazing Grace` (for ESP32) -- the same melody encoding as mentioned in the YouTube video [Raspberry Pi Pico playing song melody tones, with DumbDisplay control and keyboard input](https://www.youtube.com/watch?v=l-HrsJXIwBY) and in the post [Respberry Pi Pico W Generating Tones With Programmable I/O (PIO) Using MicroPython](https://www.instructables.com/Respberry-Pi-Pico-W-Generating-Tones-With-Programm/)

-- Melody `Birthday Song` (for ESP32) -- similar to above melody `Amazing Grace`, but musical notes generated with LLM `happy_birthday_melody.h`
+- Melody `Birthday Song` (for ESP32) -- similar to above melody `Amazing Grace`, but musical note encoding was generated with LLM
+  `happy_birthday_melody.h`
   ```
   I asked LLM to generate this file's "happy birthday" melody.